toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

       cout << "no solution found: " << ex.what() << endl;
    }

-When ToulBar2 returns a solution, the solution can be accessed as a std::vector of Value, specifying the value that is assigned to each variable of the problem (in the same order they were defined).  :
+When ToulBar2 returns a solution, the solution can be accessed as a std::vector of Value, specifying the value that is assigned to each variable of the problem (in the same order they were defined):

 .. code-block:: c++